appanp/supply-chain-fundas/supply_chain_terminology.md

 - Printing of standard bill of lading
 - Printing parcel carrier label to put on actual box

-**Shpping Manifest**: When a shipment is “manifested,” it means that the details of the cargo have been officially recorded in a shipping manifest, which is prepared by the carrier.
+**Shipping Manifest**: When a shipment is “manifested,” it means that the details of the cargo have been officially recorded in a shipping manifest, which is prepared by the carrier.
 This process involves compiling all relevant information about the shipment, including the types of goods, their quantities, weight, origin, and destination, and entering these details into the manifest document.
 The status of a shipment being “manifested” indicates that it has been documented and is ready for transportation.
 For more info, refer to [this link](https://www.shipengine.com/blog/what-is-a-manifest) and [What is shipping manifest: A comprehensive guide]().

 **Short Pick**: In picking, it refers to order items or SKUs which do not have the requested quantity or which fell short of the requested order quantity.
 For more info, refer to [this link](https://learn.microsoft.com/en-us/dynamics365/supply-chain/warehousing/tasks/set-up-short-picking-item-reallocation)